deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 {% include figure.html path="assets/img/2023-11-08-increasing-context-length-for-transformers/train-vs-val-loss.png" class="img-fluid" style="width:150px; height:100px;" %}

 We found that both the $c=5$ and $c=10$ models were able to achieve similar performance as the base model, which suggests that Gaussian attention may be a good approximation for full attention.
 Interestingly, both Gaussian models required significantly fewer epochs to reach the same perforamce as the base model.
 Both Gaussian models also demonstrated faster separation between training and validation losses.
 We hypothesize that the smaller attention context helps focus learning on more relevant tokens, which lowers the number of training epochs needed.
-As a result, the model is able to learn the language modeling task more quickly, leading to faster overfitting.
+As a result, the model is able to learn the language modeling task more rapidly, leading to faster overfitting.

 In order to determine whether the Gaussian attention models are affected by input length, we also tested the same setups with longer inputs.
 Our base experiments used relatively small inputs, each corresponding to one piece of dialogue in a Shakespeare script.
 On average, these inputs were approximately 30 tokens long; with $c = 5$, the selected context may be more than $\frac{1}{6}$ of the total tokens.
 To make $c$ a smaller fraction of the input length, we modified the dataset instead to create inputs with an average length of 100 tokens.
 We summarize the results in the table below.